DRAFT - Stop Sucking at Async and Threading

 }

-Now, imagine something called the execution pass.
-Visualize the execution pass as a slip of paper that gives a line of code permission to execute.
-Once that line of code is finished executing, it hands the execution pass to the next line of code, until there are no more lines of code.
+Imagine something called the execution pass.
+Visualize the execution pass as a slip of paper that says a line of code has permission to execute.
+Once that line of code is finished executing, it hands the execution pass to the next line of code, then the next line, then the next line, until there are no more lines of code left to execute.

 Regardless of how your program gets the execution pass, your program begins execution at its entry point.
-On the hardware level, the entry point is just the memory address of the program's first instruction, but from the software's perspective this is either going to be the start of your file or a function called main.
+This is typically either going to be the start of your file or a function called main.
 In the example code, line 1 starts a main function and line 5 ends it, but for languages that don't have a main function, you can just imagine that lines 1 and 5 don't exist.

-In the earlier example code, the entry point is the main function, so the execution pass gets given to line 1.
+In the example program, the entry point is the main function, so the execution pass gets given to line 1.

 Since declaring a function doesn't really do anything, the execution pass gets passed from line 1 to line 2.